enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-i/accessing-instances-with-variables-i.md

 coolerVariable = x + 1
 whichOneIsCooler(x)
 ```
-From the code above, the variables that were defined are ???
+From the code above, the variable(s) that were defined are ???

 - coolVariable and coolerVariable
 - coolVariable